Free Washington D.C. Arrests, Criminal Records, & Probation Search

 *Note: When selecting “case types” you are limited to a maximum of 5 selections.

-Obtain Criminal Records in DC Through the Department of Corrections (DOC)
+Obtain District of Columbia Criminal Records via the Department of Corrections (DOC)

-The DC Department of Corrections (DOC) handles DC arrest records but they do not have a search tool to find criminal records in Washington, DC, but you can obtain general inmate information if you contact their Department of Records by phone.
+The DC Department of Corrections (DOC) handles District of Columbia arrest records but they do not have a search tool to find criminal records in the state, but you can obtain general inmate information if you contact their Department of Records by phone.
 When calling, be prepared with all information you have on the individual.

 This may include their name, DC Department of Corrections inmate ID number, court case number, or MPDC identification number.